“Failure is simply the opportunity to begin again, this time more intelligently.” - Henry Ford

 This is something you have to discuss with a face-to-face or online tutor.
 Academic tutoring comes in all shapes and sizes, after all.

-While science tutors may adopt one way to go about their private tuition, language tutors may have entirely different approaches.
+While science tutors may adopt one way to go about their private tuition, language tutors near me may have entirely different approaches.
 The important thing is that regardless of whether a student is getting one-on-one tutoring from a French tutor or physics tutor, the private tuition needs to be tailored to them.

 No matter what subject you need help with or which skills you want to learn, you can find experienced and talented private tutors on Superprof.
 Regardless of the subject, there are three main types of private tutorial available: one-on-one tutorials, online tutorials, and group tutorials.
 Each has its pros and cons and some types work better for certain subjects than others.